Electrocochleography (EcoG)

 Why?

 Various parts of the auditory system produce electrical signals in response to sound stimulation.
 This objective test measures those compound electrical signals produced by the cochlea (action potential/summating potential complex) and auditory nerve.
 It is in effect an “ECG” of the cochlea.
-It can give useful information about the function of the cochlear hair cells and the pressure of endolymph fluid in the surrounding membrane compartment.
-It may therefore give objective diagnostic information in Ménière’s disease and other allied disorders affecting inner ear fluid balance at a very early stage, before all the typical clinical features are apparent and irreversible damage has occurred.
+It can give useful information about the function of the cochlear hair cells and in particular the pressure of endolymph fluid in the surrounding membrane compartment.
+Because the pressure of fluid in the cochlea closely mirrors the fluid pressure in the labyrinth an EcoG may therefore give objective diagnostic information in Ménière’s disease and other allied disorders affecting inner ear fluid balance at a very early stage, before all the typical clinical features are apparent and irreversible damage has occurred.

 How?